Graycemuthui/Awesome-Books/README.md

 ## Awesome Books Project

-- This is a Microverse project that entails a booklist.
+- This is a Microverse project that entails a booklist where a user can add and remove books.

 ## Built With